-The Big Bumblebee Discovery will launch in Spring 2014, and will be led by ecologists Dr Helen Roy, and Dr Michael Pocock from the Centre for Ecology & Hydrology.
-The researchers are, exploring the effects of environmental change on the natural world, including bumblebees and other pollinating insects.
+Earlier this year, EDF Energy and the British Science Association launched year one of the Great EDF Energy Experiment - a five year initiative to encourage young people to get hands-on science experience and contribute to scientific study.
+This year, the experiment is led by ecologists Dr Helen Roy and Dr Michael Pocock for the Centre for Ecology and Hydrology.
+The researchers are exploring the effects of environmental change on the natural world, including bumblebees and other pollinating insects.
 The Great EDF Energy Experiment will give young people a chance to contribute to this research.

 Dr Roy and Dr Pocock will ask thousands of people to help the research, by collecting scientific data.
 By encouraging a little effort from a large number of individuals across the UK, data can be collected quickly and efficiently.

 The citizen science approach is an exciting new way for schools to engage young people in science – as it provides the opportunity for students to contribute to real scientific studies, not just by filling in surveys about themselves, to provide researchers with data, but by acting as a scientist to collect original data about the natural environment.